Home > Winter > Skiing

 Pull tabs on wrist cuffs can help get a ski glove on faster and easier; (photo/Jason Hummel)

-Gauntlet-style cuffs extend beyond your wrist and sit on the outside of your ski jacket.
-A double gauntlet offers two tiers for extra length that’s a bit more streamlined compared to a single, super-tall gauntlet.
+Gauntlet-style cuffs extend beyond your wrist and sit outside your ski jacket.
+A double gauntlet offers two tiers for extra length and is a bit more streamlined than a single, super-tall gauntlet.

-Undercuffs are shorter and more streamlined cuffs that more easily tuck underneath your ski jacket cuff.
+Undercuffs are shorter, streamlined cuffs that tuck more easily under your ski jacket sleeve.
 This style is less bulky than gauntlets, which results in better wrist dexterity but slightly reduced warmth and protection against the elements.

 The Best Ski Gloves of 2022